themajashurka/sveltekit-polling/README.md

 <p>{$polledData.staticProperty}</p><p>{$polledData.dynamicCount}</p>
 ```

-`pollingData` is a store with all keys from your initial `data`.
+`polledData` is a store with all keys from your initial `data`.
 Every time `data` changes (after a form submission for example) or a polling is done, `polledData` updates.

 > TODO: `new Polling()` constructor argument docs, type safety across `+page` and `+server` and client.